Metrics

 system.memory.totalGaugebytesTotal installed RAM

-system.disk.usedGaugebytesDisk space used on the root partition
+system.disk.usedGaugebytesDisk space used per partition (with disk.name attribute)

-system.disk.totalGaugebytesTotal disk capacity of the root partition
+system.disk.totalGaugebytesTotal disk capacity per partition (with disk.name attribute)

 OTLP payload example